Nimaabediforud/Heart-Disease-Prediction/README.md

 > Note: Some features require preprocessing to handle missing or invalid values.
 For example, `RestingBP` values of 0 are replaced, `Oldpeak` negative values are corrected, and missing `Cholesterol` values are imputed using the median.

+---

 ## Key Features & Highlights

 - **Comprehensive Heart Disease Prediction:**
-  Implements both traditional machine learning models and artificial neural networks to predict the presence of heart disease based on patient features.
+  Implements both traditional machine learning models and an artificial neural network using a **unified preprocessing pipeline**.

-- **Data Preprocessing:**
+- **Professional Data Preprocessing:**
+  - **Domain‑specific cleaning** via a custom `MedicalColumnCleaner` transformer that clips impossible values (Oldpeak) and marks missing cholesterol values for imputation.
+  - Row‑level cleaning (removing patients with `RestingBP == 0`) is handled explicitly outside the pipeline because it affects both features and labels.
-  - Scaling of continuous features using `StandardScaler` & `MinMaxScaler`.
+  - Scaling of continuous features using `StandardScaler` (ML) or `MinMaxScaler` (ANN).
-  - Encoding of categorical features (binary, nominal, and ordinal).
+  - Encoding of categorical features (binary, nominal, ordinal) inside a `ColumnTransformer`.
-  - Handling of missing or incorrect values in key medical features.

-    > I tried to handle each step `manually` to better understand how different preprocessing techniques work and how they affect the data and the model’s performance.
-I wanted to experiment with them myself and learn how to manage data transformations and scaling without relying on ready-to-use tools(scikit-learn `Pipeline` / `ColumnTransformer`).
-I also wrote a couple of custom classes for preprocessing(within `src/HDP-ML/preprocessing.py` and `src/HDP-ANN/preprocessing.py`), just to practice how these processes can be built from scratch in code.
-Of course, the easiest and most professional way to handle this would be to use **pipelines**; In fact, That's what should be done.
-I kept it manual to focus more on the learning process and the details behind each step.
+  - All transformations are bundled into a **scikit‑learn `Pipeline`**, ensuring reproducibility and preventing data leakage.

 - **Machine Learning Models (HDP-ML):**
+  - Benchmarking of 11 classifiers with consistent evaluation.
-  - Stacking Classifier combining Random Forest, Gradient Boosting, AdaBoost, Extra Trees, and SVC.
+  - Final model: a **Stacking Classifier** combining Random Forest, Gradient Boosting, AdaBoost, Extra Trees, and SVC, with a Logistic Regression meta‑learner.
-  - Trained and evaluated with F1 score, classification report, and confusion matrix metrics.
+  - The entire preprocessing + model pipeline is saved as a single `.joblib` file for immediate deployment.

 - **Artificial Neural Networks (HDP-ANN):**
+  - Multi‑layer feedforward architecture (16 → 16 → dropout 0.3 → 1 sigmoid).
-  - Flexible architecture with multiple hidden layers and dropout for regularization.
+  - Trained with early stopping and model checkpointing.
-  - Customizable decision threshold to balance sensitivity and specificity.
+  - Custom decision threshold (0.45) to balance false negatives and false positives.
-  - Early stopping to prevent overfitting during training.
+  - Preprocessing pipeline saved separately to be combined with the Keras model during inference.

 - **Evaluation Metrics:**
-  - F1 Score (weighted)
-  - Accuracy
-  - Confusion Matrix
-  - Detailed classification reports
+  - Weighted F1‑score, accuracy, confusion matrix, and full classification reports for both approaches.

 - **Organized Codebase:**
-  - Clear separation of preprocessing, training, and evaluation code for ML and ANN workflows.
+  - Clear separation of concerns: preprocessing, training, and evaluation are modularised in `src/` and notebooks.
-  - Notebooks for EDA, ML, and ANN experiments.
-  - Reusable utility functions.
+  - Reusable utility functions and a shared custom transformer across both paradigms.

+---

 ## How to Use / Run the Project

 1. **Prepare the Dataset:**
-   Place the dataset CSV file in the `data/` folder.
+   Place the dataset CSV file in the `Data/` folder.

-2. **Preprocessing:**
+2. **Exploratory Data Analysis:**
-   Use the preprocessing scripts in `Src/HDP-ML/preprocessing.py` and `Src/HDP-ANN/preprocessing.py` to process the data.
-   This includes scaling continuous features, encoding categorical features, and handling missing or invalid values.
+   Open `Notebooks/EDA.ipynb` to explore data distributions, outliers, and skewness.

-3. **Training the Models:**
+3. **Run the ML Pipeline:**
-   - For traditional ML models, use the training scripts in `Src/HDP-ML/training.py`.
-   - For neural networks, use the scripts in `Src/HDP-ANN/training.py`.

-4. **Evaluation:**
-   Evaluate models using the provided evaluation functions.
-Metrics include F1 Score, accuracy, confusion matrix, and classification reports.

-5. **Exploration:**
-   For exploratory data analysis, refer to the notebooks in `notebooks/`:
-   - `EDA.ipynb` – basic data exploration and visualization.
-   - `HDP-ML.ipynb` – ML model experiments.
-   - `HDP-ANN.ipynb` – ANN model experiments.
+   - Open `Notebooks/classification/HDP-ML.ipynb`.
+   - Execute cells sequentially to perform row‑level cleaning, build the preprocessing pipeline, benchmark multiple models, train the final stacking ensemble, and evaluate it.
+   - The trained pipeline is saved automatically to `Models/classification/`.

+4. **Run the ANN Pipeline:**
+   - Open `Notebooks/classification/HDP-ANN.ipynb`.
+   - Execute cells to apply the same cleaning, build the ANN‑specific pipeline (with `MinMaxScaler`), train the neural network, and evaluate.
+   - The fitted preprocessor and Keras model are saved for future use.

+5. **Use the Source Code Directly:**
+   - Import the `preprocessor` and `trainer` classes from `Src/HDP-ML` or `Src/HDP-ANN` for programmatic use.
+   - Example usage is shown in the notebooks and can be adapted to scripts.

-> Note: The project is designed to work with the provided dataset.
-No additional configuration or installations are strictly required beyond the listed dependencies.
+> **Note:** The project is designed to work with the provided dataset.
+All required dependencies are listed in `requirements.txt`.

+---

 ## Conclusion and Results Comparison